ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/document-links-setup.md

 > [!NOTE]
 > If you need to use date and time information from file metadata, you must set the **SharePoint TimeZone** field.
 This will ensure consistency between this information from SharePoint and from BC.

-## Adding Document Links to selected BC functionality
+## Adding Document Links to selected Business Central functionality
 ### Step 1 - Add to page as Pageextension

 A "DocumentLinksFactBox_ach" must be added to all pages where the functionality is to be available.
-If you are not sure how to create a pageextension (see the following code), ask your BC partner.
+If you are not sure how to create a pageextension (see the following code), ask your Business Central partner.

     {
         layout